dannyxjones/effective-octo-succotash/README.md

 push the button to turn on
 push the button again to turn off

-below is the code I compiled to a .exe import tkinter as tk import subprocess import threading
+below is the code I compiled to an .exe

+import tkinter as tk
+import subprocess
+import threading